 Target: Self versus others

 Some studies asked participants to imagine, attribute and/or compare the level of emotion of others (e.g., Kahneman & Tversky, 1982 Action George vs Inaction Paul), whereas some studies asked participants to rate or compare regret for action vs inaction for self (e.g., Gilovich & Medvec, 1994).
 Self-other distinction is often a key moderator in judgment and decision-making research.
-A recent meta-analysis on omission bias (Yeung et al., 2021) investigated self-other difference and found mixed results with different models yet seemed to generally suggest omission bias is stronger if the target is self, compared to when the target is others.
+A recent meta-analysis on omission bias (Yeung et al., 2021) investigated self-other differences and found mixed results with different models yet seemed to generally suggest omission bias is stronger if the target is self, compared to when the target is others.
 Based on the findings from the omission/action bias literature (Zikmund-Fisher et al., 2006), it seems plausible to expect a stronger action-effect for self compared to for others.

-Definition of action and inaction
+Meanings of action and inaction

 In the classic Kahneman and Tversky (1982) demonstration of action-effect, “action” meant changing from a prior decision (deviating from past behavioral norm) whereas “inaction” meant persisting with a prior decision.
 However, over the years there have been many other uses of the terms action and inaction.
 See our discussion in the introduction.
-We planned to compare action-effect given meanings of “change vs no change” (which seem to be more related to norm theory and the concept of normality, see Yeung & Feldman, 2022), “doing something vs not doing something/failure to do something”, and other definitions (depending on what definitions we find in the literature).
-If there are too few studies (under five) using any of the definitions, we would not analyze those definitions.
-We do not have specific hypotheses and aim to examine these as an exploratory moderator of action-effect.
+We planned to compare action-effect given meanings of “change vs no change” (example: Kahneman & Tversky, 1982, which seem to be more related to norm theory and the concept of normality, see Yeung & Feldman, 2022), “doing something vs not doing something/failure to do something” (example: Gilovich & Medvec, 1994 Study 5), and other meanings (depending on what meanings we find in the literature).
+If there are too few studies (under five) using any of the meanings, we would not analyze those meanings.
+It seems plausible that action-effect would be stronger if action involves changing from one investment target/school/company to another one, compared to when action does not involve switching (Sepehrinia et al., 2022).
+However, since we are only aware of one study (Sepehrinia et al., 2022) directly comparing these two operationalizations and they found support for differences for two domains but failed to find evidence for two other domains, we do not have specific hypotheses and aim to examine these as an exploratory moderator of action-effect.

 Methods